 When female Amano shrimp are ready for spawning, transparent egg sacs can be found under their tails, in which future eggs will be stored.

 Mature females release pheromones into the water, special chemicals that attract males.
 Under their influence, males begin to climb onto females and fertilize eggs.
-Several males are often involved in the fertilization of one female.

 After two days, dark green caviar will sink into the egg sacs.
 The fecundity of a female can be up to 1000 eggs.
 Bearing lasts 4-5 weeks.